linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Equity Models and Valuation/Discounted Cash Flow Methods for Equity Valuation.md

 1. All assets except marketable securities are operating assets required to support sales.
 The marketable securities are financial assets not required in operations.
 2. Common equity is shown at par plus paid-in capital.
 Present value of nonoperating assets.

-value of operations as of "today," December 31, 20X8, we find the PV of each annual cash flow in Table 7, discounting at the  $10.84\%$  cost of capital.
+To find the value of operations as of "today," December 31, 20X8, we find the PV of each annual cash flow in Table 7, discounting at the  $10.84\%$  cost of capital.

 The sum of the PVs (all FCFs and the terminal value discounted at 10.84\%) is approximately \$615 million.
 The \$615.27 represents an estimate of the price XYZ could expect to receive if it sold its operating assets today, December 31, 20X8.
 The total value of any company is the value of its operations plus the value of its nonoperating assets.
 As the December 31, 20X8, balance sheet in Table 5 shows, XYZ had 63 million of marketable securities on that date.
 Unlike operating assets, we do not have to calculate a present value for marketable securities because short-term financial assets as reported on the balance sheet are at, or close to, their market value.